Tin Hinan: Tomb of Tin Hinan

+Tumulus where the tomb of Tin Hinan is located.

+Tomb of Tin Hinan near Abalessa.

 By the early twentieth century, the story of Tin Hinan had long been told, and many believed that it was simply a legend or a myth.
 However, in 1925, explorers discovered her tomb, proving that she was a historical figure.
 Located not far from the oasis of Abalessa, Algeria, about 1,000 miles (1550 kilometers) south of Algiers, on a rounded hill rising about 125 ft (38 meters) above the junction of two wadis, the tomb is pear-shaped in plan with a major axis of about 88 ft (27 meters).
 It contains 11 rooms or courts.

 The tomb of Tin Hinan was opened by Byron Khun de Prorok with support from the French army in 1925, and archaeologists made a more thorough investigation in 1933.
 It was found to contain the skeleton of a woman (probably buried in the fourth century AD) on a wooden litter, lying on her back with her head facing east.
 She was accompanied by heavy gold and silver jewellery, some of it adorned with pearls.
-On her right forearm she wore 7 silver bracelets, and on her left, 7 gold bracelets.
+On her right forearm she wore seven silver bracelets, and on her left, 7 gold bracelets.
 Another silver bracelet and a gold ring were placed with the body.
 Remains of a complex piecework necklace of gold and pearls (real and artificial) were also present.

 A number of funerary objects were also found.
 These included a "Venus" statue, a glass goblet (lost during World War II), barbed arrowheads of iron, an iron knife, and a gold foil which bore the imprint of a Roman coin of Constantine I issued between 308 and 324 CE.
 A 4th to 5th century date is consistent with carbon dating of the wooden bed and also with the style of pottery, a pottery lamp of third-century Roman type, and other tomb furniture.
 Tifinagh inscriptions are inscribed on the wall stones.
 The tomb itself is constructed in a style that is widespread in the Sahara.

 An anthropological study of the remains concluded the skeleton was that of a tall middle-aged Berber woman.
 The body is now in the Bardo National Museum in Algiers.